Rachel D Arnett

 Professional Achievement for Underrepresented Groups: Gender, Social Class, and Race

 In my research on professional achievement, I investigate how disadvantaged and underrepresented groups reach career success.
-My research on gender and leadership examines how major personal and professional events influence women's views of the self and others, and how they take action in response to these events in order to achieve career success.
+My research on gender examines how personal life events and decisions can positively or negatively influence career success.
 My research on social class investigates how interventions with individuals from lower socioeconomic backgrounds can help them to perform better and gain more professional opportunities.
 My research on race explores the extent to which male minorities are subjected to outgroup biases.

 Keywords: Professional achievement;